thunguyen99/ganomede-sessions/README.md

         }
     }

-### note
+### design notes

-Once status set to "active", the game will appear in the games collection of both player.
+Only when status set to "active", the game will appear in the games collection of both player.

+Until then, it's waiting for activation...
+Hopefully it should be listed in the players' invitations.

+Inactive games will have an expiry date of 1 month.

-# Moves Collection [/turngame/auth/:token/games/:id/moves]
+# Moves Collection [/turngame/v1/auth/:token/games/:id/moves]

     + Parameters
         + token (string) ...
 Authentication token